cooklang/cooklang-org/content/docs/spec.md

 * [The Shopping List Specification](#the-shopping-list-specification)

 ## The .cook Recipe Specification
-Below is the specification for defining a recipe in Cooklang.
+Below is the specification for defining a recipe in CookLang.

 ### Ingredients